-Another socioeconomic measure that has been improving steadily over the past several years is the unemployment rate.

-The following chart shows that the unemployment rate of the community has been decreasing over the past four years, along with those of the state of Arkansas and the United States.
-As the economy improves and more people find employment, the socioeconomic status of the community should be strengthened, and access to health care will be improved.
+Another socioeconomic measure that had been improving in recent years, but regressed due to the COVID-19 pandemic, is the unemployment rate.
+The following chart reflects the unemployment rate of the community over the past years, along with those of the state of Arkansas and the United States.
+As the economy improves and more people find employment, the socioeconomic status of the community should be strengthened, and access to healthcare should be improved.

-Unemployment Rates, 2013-2017
+Unemployment Rates, 2017-2021